Shappud/Component-Testing-Lab/05-Potentiometer/README.md

 Uses a potentiometer to turn an LED on or off depending on whether the knob is above or below a specific threshold.
 This introduces conditional logic and demonstrates how analog readings can be used to make decisions.

-### Potentiometer Buzzer Control

-Uses the potentiometer to control the frequency of a buzzer.
-Turning the potentiometer changes the pitch, demonstrating how analog input can control a variable output.

 ### Dual Potentiometer Control

 Uses two potentiometers to independently control two different outputs.
 This introduces multiple analog inputs and demonstrates how several variable controls can be processed at the same time.